engellaboratory/engellab/content/home/research.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "About our research"
+title = "Our research"
-subtitle = ""
+subtitle = "### Studying the genetic determinants of sex differences"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.